-The information included in subsection "Adverse Findings Observed in Short-Term, Placebo-Controlled Studies with Venlafaxine Hydrochloride Extended-Release Capsules" is based on data from a pool of three 8 and 12 week controlled clinical trials in major depressive disorder (includes two U.S. trials and one European trial), and on data up to 12 weeks from a pool of two controlled clinical trials in Social Anxiety Disorder Information on additional adverse reactions associated with venlafaxing hydrochloride extended-release capsules in the entire development program for the formulation and with ventakarine hydrochloride immediate-release tablets is included in the subsection "Other Adverse Reactions Observed During the Premarketing Evaluation of Venlafaxine Hydrochloride Immediate-Release Tablets and Venlafaxine Hydrochloride Extended-Release Capsules" [see also Warnings and drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+6.1 Clinical Studies Experience Data Sources The information included in subsection "Adverse Findings Observed in Short-Term, Placebo-Controlled Studies with Venlafaxine Hydrochloride Extended-Release Capsules" is based on data from a pool of three 8 and 12 week controlled clinical trials in major depressive disorder (includes two U.S. trials and one European trial), and on data up to 12 weeks from a pool of two controlled clinical trials in Social Anxiety Disorder.
+Information on additional adverse reactions associated with venlafaxine hydrochloride extended-release capsules in the entire development program for the formulation and with venlafaxine hydrochloride immediaterelease tablets is included in the subsection "Other Adverse Reactions Observed During the Premarketing Evaluation of Venlafaxine ydrochloride Immediate-Release Tablets and Venlafaxine Hydrochloride Extended-Release Capsules" [see also Warnings and because clinical mais are conducted under wholey varying communis, adverses reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+Adverse Findings Observed in Short-Term, Placebo-Controlled Studies with Venlafaxine Hydrochloride Extended-Release Capsules Adverse Reactions Associated with Discontinuation of Treatment Major Depressive Disorder: Approximately 11% of the 357 patients who received venlafaxine hydrochloride extended-release capsules in placebo-controlled clinical trials for major depressive disorder discontinued treatment due to an adverse reaction. capsules in placebo-continued unlike in high depressive disorder discontinued dealinent due to an adverse reaction compared with 6% of the 285 placebo-treated patients in those studies.
+Adverse reactions that led to treatment discontinuation a least 2% of drug-treated patients were nausea, dizziness, and somnolence.

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a compared with 6% of the 285 placebo-treated patients in those studies.
-Adverse reactions that led to treatment discontinuation in
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a